THUDM/CogDL/README.md

 ## ❗ News

+- [The CogDL paper](https://arxiv.org/abs/2103.00959) was accepted by [WWW 2023](https://www2023.thewebconf.org/).
+Find us at WWW 2023!
+We also release the new **v0.6 release** which adds more examples of graph self-supervised learning, including [GraphMAE](https://github.com/THUDM/cogdl/tree/master/examples/graphmae), [GraphMAE2](https://github.com/THUDM/cogdl/tree/master/examples/graphmae2), and [BGRL](https://github.com/THUDM/cogdl/tree/master/examples/bgrl).

 - A free GNN course provided by CogDL Team is present at [this link](https://cogdl.ai/gnn2022/).
 We also provide a [discussion forum](https://discuss.cogdl.ai) for Chinese users.

 - The new **v0.5.3 release** supports mixed-precision training by setting \textit{fp16=True} and provides a basic [example](https://github.com/THUDM/cogdl/blob/master/examples/jittor/gcn.py) written by [Jittor](https://github.com/Jittor/jittor).
 It also updates the tutorial in the document, fixes downloading links of some datasets, and fixes potential bugs of operators.

-- The new **v0.5.2 release** adds a GNN example for ogbn-products and updates geom datasets.
-It also fixes some potential bugs including setting devices, using cpu for inference, etc.

-- The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
-It also adds lots of datasets for node classification which can be found in [this link](./cogdl/datasets/rd2cd_data.py). 🎉

 <details>
 <summary>
 News History
 </summary>
 <br/>

+- The new **v0.5.2 release** adds a GNN example for ogbn-products and updates geom datasets.
+It also fixes some potential bugs including setting devices, using cpu for inference, etc.

+- The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
+It also adds lots of datasets for node classification which can be found in [this link](./cogdl/datasets/rd2cd_data.py). 🎉

 - The new **v0.5.0 release** designs and implements a unified training loop for GNN.
 It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps. 🎉